roomate/Chess-and-Tic-Tac-Toe/README.md

 # C++ project

-This project aims to simulate a simple Morpion and Chess game.
-Both of this games needs two players; one first player is tue interface user (you) and the adversary is implemented by the well-known MinMax algorithm and its AlphaBeta variant.
-It plays an opponent playing the less risky strategy at every turn.
-This project is the right occasion to master advanced features of c++ such as virtual class, polymorphism and ths Standard Library.
-Also, given the exponential growth of the number of move in Chess, some peculiar care have to be given to the computational cost.
-Indeed, there is on average around 40 possible moves every turn at the beginning and mid stage of a chess game.
+This project aims to simulate a Morpion and Chess game.
+Both of this games needs two players.
+Both have two modes, PvP and PvC.
+The computer is assumed to adopt the less risky strategy, that is, its behaviour is dictated by the well-known MinMax algorithm, or more particularly, its AlphaBeta variant.

+A fair amount of programming skill is required to achieve this projects, as it relies on advanced C++ features such as polymorphisms and the Standard Library.
+Also, given the exponential growth of the number of move in Chess, some peculiar care have to be given to the computational costs and memory management.

-The Morpion and Chess games derive from the same virtual class: **Position**, **Piece**, **type_piece** and **Coup**.
+The Morpion and Chess games derive from the same virtual class: **Position**, **Piece**, **type_piece**, hence they are regrouped in the same repo, but keep in mind that they are distinc implementation.

-## Morpion
+## Tic-Tac-Toe

 The implementation is easy and mostly serves of testing case than is of real interest.
 With a correct implementation of the MinMax algorithm, it is impossible to win a Morpion game, as the adversary will always have a counter available.